Safe Harbour Provisions: How They Protect Company Directors

 When can company directors evoke the Safe Harbour provision?

-If a course of action (for restructuring) fails and the company falls into liquidation, the liquidator may raise action against the Director for personal liability due to insolvent trading.
+If a course of action (for restructuring) fails and the company falls into liquidation, the liquidator may raise an action against the Director for personal liability due to insolvent trading.
 In this case – as long as the Director has held the correct provisions – the Safe Harbour Legislation entitles the liquidator to demonstrate the director’s restructuring plans weren’t reasonable in the circumstances.

 When does Safe Harbour end?